rafalstapinski/p3orm/README.md

 The remaining 10% is a bit more complicated. porm doesn't attempt to hide SQL queries behind any magic, instead it empowers you to write direct, explicit, and legible SQL queries with [PyPika](https://github.com/kayak/pypika).

-Object created or fetched by porm are **dead**, they're just Pydantic models.
+Object created or fetched by porm are **dead**, they're just (currently) Pydantic models.
 If you want to manipulate the database, you do so explicitly.

 ## Roadmap

+- [ ] Annotation type definition
 - [ ] Relationships
 - [ ] Tests
 - [ ] Look into [attrs](https://github.com/python-attrs/attrs) over pydantic (does this actually need type *validation*)